tidepool-org/tidepool-org.github.io/_docs/data-model/v1/annotations.md

 ### Generic

+* `time-change` happens when we detected a change in a device's date & time settings that results in either gaps or overlaps in the data.
+This annotation is *required* to appear on data that we know overlaps with other data coming from the same device.

 * `basal/mismatched-series` happens when the API receives a basal event with a `previous` field that does not line up with the basal event immediately before it in the stream of basal events.